 - As part of its 2010 Consolidated Planning process, Salem reviewed its zoning bylaw to identify barriers to affordable housing.
 This review determined that as the city is nearing build-out, it is essential to preserve existing affordable units and encourage high density and affordable housing in appropriate areas.
 Salem has not experienced neighborhood objection and zoning practices that limit development of supportive housing for persons with disabilities, specifically. - Salem is one of the region's providers of services for persons with disabilities and, as one of the region's suppliers of subsidized housing also is a provider of its affordable, and accessible housing.
 While the consortium's AI notes that Salem does not have a disproportionate share of persons with disabilities living in the city, there are concentrations in some neighborhoods.
 The City acknowledges a need to examine whether accessible alternatives are sufficiently available to meet demand. - Given the ethnic diversity in Salem, the City continually works to face the challenge of how to serve its non-English speaking residents.
 In addition to language barriers, often there are cultural barriers that make it difficult to reach out to people who may benefit from social services, may have housing issues, or may experience discrimination.
 The City translates several of its public notices into Spanish.
 In addition, service providers receiving CDBG funds must translate their marketing materials into a language that best serves the needs of their clientele.
 Most providers translate materials into Spanish, Portuguese or Russian.
 Furthermore, three DPCD employees (including one of our two housing staff and our Economic Development Planner) are bilingual (Spanish/English).
-This not only helps break language barriers, but also helps with cultural barriers. - The consortium's AI identifies discrimination in rental housing as one of the impediments to fair housing in the region.
+This not only helps break language barriers, but also helps with cultural barriers.
+In March, 2012, the City added Google Translate to its website to allow users to automatically translate our web pages into one of more than 50 languages.
+The programming information was also forwarded to on agencies on the Salem HOPE distribution list and to the agencies who receive public service funding. - The consortium's AI identifies discrimination in rental housing as one of the impediments to fair housing in the region.
 Salem's housing stock is old and lead paint is prevalent.
 This presents a concern to landlords who may otherwise rent units to families with children.
 One of the ways the City of Salem works to address this is by operating a deleading assistance program that offers financial assistance to property owners to remove lead paint from their properties.